petehep/interactive-Aus-map/USER_MANUAL.md

 2. Find the **red "Logout" button** at the bottom
 3. Click it to sign out

-**Your data is saved automatically** - you can close the browser and come back anytime!
+**Your data is saved automatically to the cloud** - you can close the browser, switch devices, and come back anytime!

 ---